Avram Specification

 Field identifier

 A field identifier is a non-empty string that can be used to match fields.
-The identifier consists of a tag, optionally followed by
+The identifier consists of a tag, optionally followed by the slash (/) and

 Applications MAY further allow a tag followed by the slash and two zeroes (/00) as alias for a bare tag.